Part Three: Guidelines for Students

 It is impossible to separate the concept of student freedom and rights from the concept of student responsibility.
 Coincidental with any rights are corresponding responsibilities.
 Developed from this document and embedded in student social codes and constitutions will be the specific applications of the rights and responsibilities stated herein.
 These responsibilities will have meaning only with full cooperation and communication among all segments of the academic community.
 To this end it is imperative that students, desiring respect for their rights, must then accord to the other segments of the community the same respect.
 Student responsibility is the best deterrent to student irresponsibility.
 This document should be viewed not as one which gives freedom but rather as one which illustrates the willingness of students to accept a good measure of responsibility for their own actions.

-This document recognizes all legal responsibilities mandated to the College and its members.
-It is meant to be operable within existing laws governing the College and its community.
+This document recognizes all legal responsibilities mandated to SUNY Cortland and its members.
+It is meant to be operable within existing laws governing the university and its community.

 1. Freedom of Government